-This is Esa’ala cave… It is located in Papua new guinea, there are many caves in Papua new guinea but Esa’ala cave is the deepest cave in the world,and this cave is also known as mother of all caves.
+This is Esa’ala cave… located in Papua new guinea, there are number of caves in Papua new guinea and in world, Esa’ala cave is the deepest cave in the world, this cave is also known as mother of all caves.

-There is a movie (sanctum) this movie is based on this cave and inspired by true events happened with that team.
+Sanctum movie is all based on this cave and inspired by true events happened with that team.
 If you are interested to know further about what happened next with the team.
 Then you should not miss the movie (sanctum).

-After reading this blog and watching sanctum movie you might be thinking that in this blog.
-I have written team of 13 peoples and in the movie there were only 6 people who went inside the water.
+After reading blog and watching sanctum movie you must have found mistake in this blog.
+I wrote team of 13 peoples and in the movie there were only 6 people who went inside the water.
 But actually the movie team were having only 6 professional divers.
 It was also a good challenge for 6 divers to go in the Mexico cave which is also known as cave of swallows .This movie was made in Mexico desert after completing the movie it was edited.